richardtallent/vue-simple-calendar/README.md

 **vue-simple-calendar** is a flexible, themeable, lightweight *event calendar* component for Vue.
 The current version is **3.0.2**.

+**This repo includes unreleased changes.
+See release tags for the current version.**

 _(For the migration guide from 2.x, please see the CHANGELOG file.)_

 There are other great calendar components out there, but most are either intended to be used as date pickers, or had way too many features for me.
 I wanted something that would simply show a month as a grid, and show events (including multi-day events) on that grid.
 While the component goes beyond that simple use case, that is still the core focus.